 UK transgender man who gave birth is child's mother: Court

-LONDON: A transgender man who gave birth but did not want to be registered as the child's mother on the birth certificate lost a legal battle at England's High Court on Wednesday (Sep 25).
+LONDON: A transgender man who gave birth but did not want to be registered as the child's mother on the birth certificate lost a legal battle at a UK High Court on Wednesday (Sep 25).

 Freddy McConnell, 32, was born as a woman but has lived as a man for several years.